bluenoah1991/agentic_context_engineering/README.md

 Prompts are located in `.claude/prompts/`:

-- `reflection.txt`: Template for key point extraction
+- `reflection.txt`: Template for key point extraction from reasoning trajectories
 - `playbook.txt`: Template for injecting key points into sessions

 ## File Structure